acontes/programming/README.txt

-Thanks for your interest in ProActive.
+Thanks for your interest in ProActive Programming.

 ProActive x.x.x